neicnordic/endit/README.md

 To get any efficiency in retrieves, you need to allow a large number of concurrent restores and have a long timeout for them.

-It is also recommended to tune "minusage" and "timeout" to your needs, this is the threshhold definitions for when to flush to tape.
+It is also recommended to tune "archiver_timeout" and "archiver_threshold*_usage" to your needs, these are the threshhold definitions for when to flush to tape.

 After installing, you need to create the directories "in", "out", "request", "requestlists" and "trash" in the same filesystem as the pool.